fnatical6/trove/README.md

-# kubernetes_demo
+# trove
-Kubernetes notes and configuration files for demonstration purposes.
+A collection of notes and other things that I don't want to forget.